Why You Should Be Very Bothered About Website Accessibility

 There is a good chance that your website is one of the 70% if it is not designed to accommodate users who have cognitive, visual or motor difficulties.

 So, how can you check whether your web developer has created an accessible site for you?

 There are online tools available that give your website a score for accessibility.
-For ease of use, I would recommend the AccessiBe website audit tool.
+For accuracy, I would recommend the free Wave Website Evaluation Tool.

-By entering your URL (domain name) into the audit scan, you can see if your website is compliant, and if it is not, the report lists the issues one by one.
+By entering your URL (domain name) into the audit scan, you can see the errors on your website and click on ‘details’ to view the issues one by one.

-If you have found that your website is not compliant after running the audit tool, you should check out the options available to fix your site.
+If you have found that your website has many errors after running the evaluation scan, you should check out the options available to fix your site.

 Website Accessibility shouldn’t be something that empties your already slim wallet or gives you more headache.
 You should see it as an opportunity to make your website legal, open up a new customer base and doing something good for the disadvantaged people in our society.

 As Website Accessibility specialist and advocates, we can provide you with redesign and redevelopment as well as AI-powered software solutions to make your website fully accessible.
 We can also offer you professional manual audits and certification services.

 We would love to help you find out what would be the best solution for your business.
 Feel free to get in touch for some free advice.

 We are keen to change the digital landscape into an equal playing field for everyone and are always happy to help.